La fille du régiment: Outside France

 First given in England in Italian, it appeared on 27 May 1847 at Her Majesty's Theatre in London (with Jenny Lind and Luigi Lablache).
 Later—on 21 December 1847 in English—it was presented at the Surrey Theatre in London.

 W. S. Gilbert wrote a burlesque adaptation of the opera, La Vivandière, in 1867.

+In 1891 in Kronstadt during the Kronstadt-Toloun naval visits, Some 600 guests attended and entertainment included the singing of both countries' national anthems and the performance of the second act of this opera.